noop-dev/VICE_emu/testprogs/VICII/border/readme.txt

-All PRGs compiled with acme
+All border-*.PRGs compiled with acme
 Run them with
 LOAD"BORDER-....PRG",8,1
-SYS2064
+RUN

 border-<n>: